Milco: Learned Sparse Retrieval Across Languages via a Multilingual Connector: Related Work

-\paragraph{Multilingual/Cross-lingual Retrieval.} A central challenge in cross-lingual IR is the language mismatch between queries and documents.
+\paragraph{Multilingual/Cross-language Retrieval.} A central challenge in cross-language IR is the language mismatch between queries and documents.
 Existing approaches address this either through translation pipelines or multilingual encoders that map text from different languages into a shared latent space for cross-lingual matching.
 Representative efforts include dense encoder methods~\citep{Zhang2024-oh, wang2024multilingual, zhang2025qwen3} and multi-vector methods with multilingual pre-training~\citep{Louis2024-ab, Yang2024-uk}.
 Community benchmarks such as MIRACL~\citep{Zhang2023-nt} and NeuCLIR~\citep{lawrieoverview} provide standardized evaluation across many languages, while studies on translationese highlight biases introduced by translated text~\citep{Gellerstam1986-ik, Riley2019-hj, nair2022transfer, Zhang2025-ex}.
-For sparse retrieval, BGE-M3~\citep{chen2024bge} combines dense, sparse, and multi-vector heads for multilingual retrieval, but its sparse component underperforms and offers limited cross-lingual support.
-Other sparse models such as SPLADE-X~\citep{nair2022learning} and BLADE~\citep{nair2023blade} focus on cross-lingual retrieval with language-specific models.
-In contrast, our sparse model, MILCO, supports both multilingual and cross-lingual retrieval within a single model while substantially outperforming prior approaches.
+For sparse retrieval, BGE-M3~\citep{chen2024bge} combines dense, sparse, and multi-vector heads for multilingual retrieval, but its sparse component underperforms and offers limited cross-language support.
+Other sparse models such as SPLADE-X~\citep{nair2022learning} and BLADE~\citep{nair2023blade} focus on cross-language retrieval with language-specific models.
+In contrast, our sparse model, MILCO, supports both multilingual and cross-language retrieval within a single model while substantially outperforming prior approaches.